Mehrpouya/geocoin/README.md

 # geocoin
 Prototype as part of After Money project based at University of Edinburgh.
-Experimenting with digital currencies.
+Experimenting with digital currencies. **GPS based bitcoin transactions using electrum.**

 # Moving to another server: